dentarg/auth0-blog/_posts/2018-02-22-using-python-flask-and-angular-to-build-modern-web-apps-part-2.markdown

 2. *Identifier*: This is the logical identifier (a.k.a. audience) of your API.
 Usually, developers use an URL to represent their APIs.
 Although this is not mandatory, it is a good approach.
 So, in this field, enter something like `https://online-exam.digituz.com.br`.
 3. *Signing Algorithm*: In this field, you will have to select between two strategies: `RS256` (the default one) and `HS256`.
 The best option is to stick with the default one (`RS256`).
 If you are curious, you can [check this thread to understand the difference between them](https://community.auth0.com/answers/6945/view).

 When you finish filling up this form, you can hit the *Create* button.
 This will redirect you to a tab called *Quick Start* inside your new Auth0 API.
-Leave this page opened in your browser and head back to your Flask project (i.e. to the `backend`directory inside the project root).
+From there, select the *Scopes* tab and add a new scope called `manage:exams` ([as a good practice, always define scopes when dealing with the OAuth 2.0 authorization mechanism](https://auth0.com/docs/scopes/current)).
+You can add a simple description like *Manage exams* to it.
+After that, you can leave this page open and head back to your Flask project (i.e. to the `backend`directory inside the project root).

-Back in your Flask project, you will need to create a [Python decorator](https://realpython.com/blog/python/primer-on-python-decorators/) to wrap the endpoints that must be secured.
+Back in your project, you will need to create a [Python decorator](https://realpython.com/blog/python/primer-on-python-decorators/) to wrap the endpoints that must be secured.
 To define this decorator, create a new file called `auth.py` inside the `./backend/src/` directory.
 Then, inside this file, paste the following code:

 ```python
 import json